amanzi/amanzi/spack-repo/README.md

 # Amanzi Spack

-This current version of Amanzi's Spack package is not (yet) available on the remove Spack repository.
+This current version of Amanzi's Spack package is not (yet) available on the remote Spack repository.
 You will need to download Amanzi/ATS:

 ```
 git clone --recursive git@github.com:amanzi/amanzi
+cd amanzi
+git checkout -b spack
+git pull origin spack
 ```

 You will then be able to add the repository in your local spack: